 RESULTS

-1396 pathology reports were identified, each accompanied by one additional H. pylori test.
+Of 1396 pathology reports were identified, each accompanied by one additional H. pylori test.
 The concordance rates in detecting H. pylori infection between biopsy and other tests did not exhibit significant differences based on the number of biopsy fragments.
 117 discrepant cases were identified.
 Only 20 cases (9 with CLO test and 11 with SA) had negative biopsy but positive results in other tests.
 Four cases initially stained with Warthin-Starry turned out to be positive for H. pylori with subsequent IHC staining.
 Among the remaining 16 true discrepant cases, 10 patients were on proton pump inhibitors before the biopsy and/or other tests.
 Most patients underwent treatment, except for two who were untreated, and two patients who were lost to follow-up.

 CONCLUSION